-The ELIXIR Board as the ultimate decision-making body within ELIXIR decides on the criteria to become an ELIXIR Node.
-Most likely an ELIXIR Node will be hosted by a national or international research organisation that applies (alone or in collaboration with others) to enter into a Collaboration Agreement with the ELIXIR Hub.
-Nodes provide services important on a European or global level with an added value for ELIXIR.
+The ELIXIR Board as the ultimate decision-making body within ELIXIR decides to accept a new ELIXIR Node in accordance with the requirements established by the ECA and advice provided by the SAB.
+Most likely an ELIXIR Node is distributed among several national or international research organisations that apply jointly to enter into a Collaboration Agreement with the ELIXIR Hub.
+Nodes provide services important at European or global level with an added value for ELIXIR.
 If appropriate, ELIXIR Nodes may also take on coordinating activities in the context of specific ELIXIR services such as training.
-The final decision to accept a new ELIXIR Node will be taken by the ELIXIR Board as advised by the SAB.
+The final decision to accept a new ELIXIR Node will be taken by the ELIXIR Board.

 19) What is the relationship between the ELIXIR Hub and an ELIXIR Node?

-Once accepted as a Node, all rights and obligations will be agreed in a collaboration agreement between the ELIXIR Hub and the ELIXIR Node.
-Entering into the collaboration agreement, the ELIXIR Nodes remain part of their hosting entity and keep their legal personality.
-The collaboration agreements are service level agreements which specify which activities ELIXIR Nodes will carry out and which services they will provide to the ELIXIR Hub.
+Once accepted as a Node, the status as a Node, as well as all rights and obligations, will be agreed in a Collaboration Agreement between the ELIXIR Hub and the ELIXIR Node.
+Entering into the Collaboration Agreement, the ELIXIR Nodes remain part of their hosting entity and keep their legal personality.
+Furthermore, the Collaboration Agreements are service level agreements, which specify which activities ELIXIR Nodes will carry out and which services they will provide to the ELIXIR Hub and under which conditions.

-It is envisaged that ELIXIR Nodes will provide and/or coordinate some or all of the following services:
+ELIXIR Nodes provide and/or coordinate some or all of the following services: